Meng-Lyu/cs686-lectures/labs/Lab05-README.md

 ### Errata / Corrections
  - refer to this file: https://github.com/cs-rocks/cs686-lectures/blob/master/labs/Lab05-README.md
  - (v1) Released around 9pm on Tuesday, Feb 18.
+ - (v2) In `LogParser.java` comments, there's a typo: Line 65, `"IPA"` should be `"IAP"` (I guess I was thirsty when I typed that).
+In `__TestLogParser.java`, in line 35, `SAMPLE1`'s timestamp should be `2020-02-14T02:23:12.983002Z` but I typed `2020-02-14T02:23:72.983002Z` (72 seconds?!).
+Please fix these two before you start working on your lab (if you accepted the lab after I fixed the typos, then you don't have to fix anything).

 ## Do's and Don'ts